Smart Shopping

-Popular in many seaside regions of Latin America, ceviche (pronounced seh-VEE-cheh) is enjoyed as a light lunch or appetizer — and is a flavorful way to put heart-healthy seafood on your menu.
-Traditionally prepared with very fresh raw fish that's been "cooked" in the acid of lime juice, ceviche made with canned tuna is safe to eat.
+Popular in many seaside regions of Latin America, ceviche is enjoyed as a light lunch or appetizer — and is a flavorful way to put heart-healthy seafood on your menu.
+Traditionally prepared with very fresh raw fish that's been "cooked" in the acid of lime juice, ceviche made with canned tuna is a safer alternative for those at risk of foodborne illness.
 And, the tomatillos offer a unique citrus-like flavor to the palate.
 If you prefer, you can substitute tomatoes.
-Tip: Serve with crisp plantain chips, called chifles in South America.

 12 ounces albacore tuna, packed in water, drained